apanagidis/oppoSSO/README.md

 - The Twilio Functions (back-end)
 - The Flex Plugin (front-end)

+#### List of sites/countries:
+The list of sites/countries is stored as an asset in `./serverless-sso/src/assets/sites.private.json`.
+Please keep the format of the file the same and only add/remove/edit sites and countries as needed.
+Once the `sites.private.json` has been updated, it has to be redeployed using the instructions in the following section "To install the Twilio Functions"

 #### To install the Twilio Functions:

 1. clone this repo;